hieni/SILLY-proof-of-concept-chatbot/README.md

 3. The chatbot will initialize, load cached topics (if available), and begin interacting with users.

+   > **Silent Mode**: If running in silent mode, less output will be displayed during bot initialization.

 ## 🛠️ Functionality
-- **Keyword Matching**: SILLY processes user input to match it with predefined topics, enhancing user interaction.
+- **Keyword Matching**: SILLY processes user input to match predefined topics and responds with relevant information.
-- **Predefined Scripts**: Handles standard support inquiries such as software updates and product returns.
+- **Predefined Scripts**: Handles common support inquiries such as software updates and product returns.
 - **Conversation Logging**: Logs all interactions in text files for future analysis.
-- **Ticket Generation**: Generates a simple support ticket with customer details, making it easy to track issues.
+- **Ticket Generation**: Generates a simple support ticket with customer details, facilitating issue tracking.

 ## 📂 File Structure
 ```